griffinjmbur/griffinjmbur.github.io/_posts/2024-05-22-counting-3-blogpost.md

 ## The principle of inclusion-exclusion

 One way to think about this is to take the typical image of sets as Venn diagram circles into three dimensions by imagining them as stacked pancakes.
 We want to find the area of a complex shape formed by overlapping discs.
 If the pancakes were totally non-overlapping (disjoint), we could just sum up the areas; but, the areas will likely overlap.
 If we have two pancakes, it is very straightfoward: we add the areas of the two pancakes, which counts their intersection twice, and then subtract the intersection once, so that is is only counted once.
 With three pancakes, it is still pretty straightforward to figure this out: we add the three pancakes' areas and take out the pairwise intersections.
 This second move removes any area that is an intersection of just two pancakes exactly one time, which we want, but it subtracts any intersection of the three pancakes three times, which actually nets out that intersection.
 So, we add it back in.
-Using set theory notation (I follow Kenneth Rosen's notation here)...
+Using set theory notation...

 $$
 \begin{align*}